The 7+ Best Women’s Tennis Racquets

 For extra control and precision, check out the Yonex EZONE 98, which has a smaller 98 square-inch head size and is the racquet of choice for Naomi Osaka, Jessica Pegula, Anastasija Sevastova, Marketa Vondrousova, and Belinda Bencic.

-The racquet weighs 11.4 ounces, feels great, and performs well in all areas of the court, so it’s well worth considering.
+The racquet weighs 11.4 ounces, feels great, and performs exceptionally well from all areas of the court, including the baseline, net, and on serves.

-Players researching this racquet have many options to consider, which is a huge plus.
-Here are a few to check out:
+Players interested in this racquet have several options, which is a huge plus.
+Here are the available models:

 - Yonex EZONE 98: 98 in² / 11.4 oz